unixorn/zsh-quickstart-kit/Readme.md

 ### Changing the zgen plugin list

 I've included what I think is a good starter set of zsh plugins in this repository.
-To make the list easier to customize without having to maintain a separate fork of this kit, if you create a file named `~/.zgen-local-plugins`, the `.zshrc` from this starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `~/.zgen-setup`. **Note: using `~/.zgen-local-plugins` is not additive, it will completely replace the kit-provided list.**
+To make the list easier to customize without having to maintain a separate fork of this kit, if you create a file named `~/.zgen-local-plugins`, the `.zshrc` from this starter kit will source that **instead** of running the `load-starter-plugin-list` function defined in `~/.zgen-setup`.

+**Note: using `~/.zgen-local-plugins` is not additive, it will completely replace the kit-provided list.**

 ### Included plugins:

-* [chrissicool/zsh-256color](https://github.com/chrissicool/zsh-256color) - sets your terminal to 256 colors if available.
+* [chrissicool/zsh-256color](https://github.com/chrissicool/zsh-256color) - Sets your terminal to 256 colors if available.
 * [djui/alias-tips](https://github.com/djui/alias-tips) - Warns you when you have an alias for the command you just typed, and tells you what it is.
 * [peterhurford/git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Opens your current repo on github, in your current branch.
 * [rimraf/k](https://github.com/rimraf/k) - k is a directory lister that also shows git status on files & directories.